IndrekV/togglbit/README.md

 - Execute `npx fitbit` to jump into Fitbit console _(It will ask you to log in to your fitbit account if you are not logged in)_
 - Execute `build-and-install` in Fitbit console to build and run the app.

+## Origins

+Originally created by Indrek Vändrik in 1 week during a Go Loco Week at Toggl.
+The original repo is at https://github.com/toggl/togglbit